 Feeding exclusively an iodine limiting diet can be difficult to accomplish.
 This diet is not a cure for hyperthyroidism.
 It essentially starves the thyroid of iodine in order to decrease the production of thyroid hormones.

 I-131 is more than a treatment, it is a cure!
 Radioactivity avoids the stress and complications of surgery and the side effects and on-going expense of pills.
-One painless injection is all it takes and your cat goes home in 48 hours.
+One painless injection is all it takes and patients are typically able to go home after a 4 day stay.
 There are no side effects.
 Our statistics are good: 97% of the cats given radioactive iodine do not require further radioactive treatment.
 3% may require re-treatment later because of interfering medications, a larger tumor mass, or a cancerous tumor instead of a benign one.
 About 5% may require thyroid supplementation once a day with thyroxine, a tiny tablet with basically no side effects.